exercism/development-environment/README.md

 cd exercism

 # Clone this repository onto your computer
-git clone git@github.com:exercism/v3-docker-compose.git
+git clone git@github.com:exercism/development-environment.git

 # Move into the new directory
-cd v3-docker-compose
+cd development-environment

 # Create your "stack" - the collection of parts of Exercism you
 # want to run locally.
 To start with, copy the default file.